skystriker1997/SkyCppServer/README.md

 ### Overview

-SkyNetlib is a network library written by C++.
-Although it is still in development, I already built up the framework of the library and demonstrated applications based on the library.
+SkyNetlib is a C++ network library that I developed, encompassing a well-established framework and a demonstrated application.
+The library's core mechanism adheres to the reactor pattern, utilizing epolls to monitor file descriptors and assigning appropriate callback functions for event handling (read/write).
+To optimize computer resource utilization, each epoll's execution is assigned to a dedicated thread.

-SkyNetlib's core mechanism follows reactor pattern, which is achieved by deploying epolls monitoring file descriptors assigned proper callback function to handle events(read/write).
-To make better use of computer resources, I assign each epoll's execution to a separate thread.
-Below is the UML diagram.
+**UML Diagram:**
 ![UML](./static_files/skynetlib.png)

 &nbsp;